-A few years ago, my dad was diagnosed with a tumour on his pituitary gland.
+A few years ago, my dad was diagnosed with a tumor on his pituitary gland.
 Thanks to an expert surgeon, it was removed by keyhole surgery.
 When it came back, it got removed again.
 Fortunately, it hasn’t returned recently.
 However, throughout this time I did worry about what I would do if my father couldn’t look after himself.
 I needed to ask him whether he felt it was time to make a lasting power of attorney (LPA).
 The only problem was that both of us don’t find it easy to talk about money.

 It’s important to talk about LPA